williamkoller/ebanx-challenge/README.md

 <img src="/images/log-ebanx.png" alt="Ebanx" title="Ebanx" height="80" width="200" align="right"/>

-## Challenge Ebanx
+## Ebanx Challenge

-### Proposal
+### Objective

 - The API consists of two endpoints, `GET /balance`, and `POST /event`.
-Using your favorite programming language, build a system that can handle those requests.
+Using your favorite programming language, build a system that can handle these requests.

 ### Requirements